xebia/VisualReview/doc/api.md

 }
 ```

-If screenhot has dynamic zones (like dateTime in a phone screenshot), you can specify a  field `mask` which contains a array of Excludes Zones for the image comparaison engine.
-Exclude zones have format `{"height":x,"x":x,"width":x,"y":x}` in the image coordonates.
+If screenshot has dynamic zones (like dateTime in a phone screenshot), you can specify a  field `mask` which contains a array of Excludes Zones for the image comparison engine.
+Exclude zones have format `{"height":x,"x":x,"width":x,"y":x}` in the image coordinates.
-For Example : `{"mask":{"exludeZones":[{"height":40,"x":0,"width":640,"y":0}]}}`
+For Example : `{"mask":{"excludeZones":[{"height":40,"x":0,"width":640,"y":0}]}}`

 The field `metadata` can contain some additional data of the screenshot.
 Currently it's not being used by VisualReview's GUI, but might be handy for other tools using VisualReview's API.